Trading Strategies Generated Pathwise by Functions of Market Weights: Examples of entropic functions

 for $1 \leq i,~ j \leq d$.
 From \eqref{Eq: gamma}, we also have

 where we used the fact that the increment $d\mu_i^*(s)$ is positive only when $\mu_i(s) = \mu_i^*(s)$.
-As the functional $G$ of \eqref{Def: entropy with MAX} is linear in $\mu_i(\cdot)$, the second order vertical derivatives of $G$ vanish, and the nondecreasing structure of $\Gamma^G(\cdot)$ comes solely from $\mu_i^*(\cdot)$.
-Also from \eqref{Eq: value of ATS}, and \eqref{Eq: varphi}, the trading strategy $\varphi$ generated additively from this functional, is expressed as
+As the function $G$ of \eqref{Def: entropy with MAX} is linear in $\mu_i(\cdot)$, the second order partial derivatives with respect to $\mu_i$ of $G$ vanish, and the nondecreasing structure of $\Gamma^G(\cdot)$ comes solely from $\mu_i^*(\cdot)$.
+Also from \eqref{Eq: value of ATS}, and \eqref{Eq: varphi}, the trading strategy $\varphi$ generated additively from this function in \eqref{Def: entropy with MAX}, is expressed as

 and the value of this trading strategy is given as